CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/index.rst

 `Contact the author <mailto:carlos.sanabria@accenture.com>`__

-**topics_and_summary** is a library that identifies topics in a collection of text documents and classifies them inside that topics.
+**topics_and_summary** is a library that identifies topics in a collection of text documents and classifies the documents inside that topics.
 It also generates summaries of text documents.
 This is done using NLP techniques.

 See the :ref:`introduction` for more detail about the objectives and functionalities of the library.